Ken Blaze-USA TODAY Sports Pictured: Cleveland Browns quarterback Baker Mayfield

 While 2.5-point NFL line moves are noteworthy, I questioned what would happen if the number eventually hit 3, the most important line in NFL point-spread betting.

-On two separate occasions the line touched Browns +3 at BookMaker and both times Cleveland money showed up to knock it back down to +2.5.
+On two separate occasions the line touched Browns +3 and both times Cleveland money showed up to knock it back down to +2.5.

 In fact, on Thursday night bettors drove the number off 3 down to 2, before the market settled back in at 2.5.